 This document provides an overview of YSQL savepoints, and demonstrates how to use them to checkpoint your progress within a transaction.
 The

-SAVEPOINT command establishes a new savepoint within the current transaction.
+SAVEPOINT command establishes a new savepoint in the current transaction.

 A savepoint is a special mark inside a transaction that allows you to roll back all commands that are executed after it was established, restoring the transaction state to what it was at the time of the savepoint, all without abandoning the transaction.